Hortense Spillers: "Mama's Baby, Papa's Maybe"

-In a 2006 interview entitled "Whatcha Gonna Do?—Revisiting Mama's Baby, Papa's Maybe: An American Grammar Book", Spillers was interviewed by Saidiya Hartman, Farah Jasmine Griffin, Jennifer L. Morgan, and Shelly Eversley.
-In that interview Spillers shares insight into her writing process, and her interviewers collectively elucidate the seismic impact of the essay on the conceptual vocabulary available to subsequent generations of Black Feminist scholars.
-She states that she wrote "Mama's Baby, Papa's Maybe" with a sense of hopelessness.
-She was in part writing in response to All the Women Are White, All the Blacks Are Men, But Some of Us Are Brave (1982).
-Spillers was writing to a moment in history where the importance of black women in critical theory was being denied.
-She wrote with a sense of urgency in order to create a theoretical taxonomy for black women to be studied in the academy.
+In a 2006 interview entitled "Whatcha Gonna Do?—Revisiting Mama's Baby, Papa's Maybe: An American Grammar Book", Spillers shared insight into her writing process, stating that she wrote "Mama's Baby, Papa's Maybe" with a sense of hopelessness and that she was partially writing in response to All the Women Are White, All the Blacks Are Men, But Some of Us Are Brave (1982).
+Spillers was writing in order to create a theoretical taxonomy for Black women to be studied in the academy.